dromotherm/documentation/pages/themis/daily_use/TRH_node.md

 permalink: Themis_new_TRH_node.html
 ---

-for most operations related to sensor's connectivity, Themis uses emonhub, a python service to handle socket, serial or radio connections
+for most operations related to connectivity with sensors and real world, Themis uses emonhub, a python service to handle socket, serial or radio connections

 Once logged to Themis, Emonhub user interface can be easily found.